-The material within this book is placed within the context of the Foundation of Knowledge model (shown in Figure I-1 and periodically throughout the book, but more fully introduced and explained in the Nursing Science and the Foundation of Knowledge chapter).
+The material within this book is placed within the context of the Foundation of Knowledge model (shown in Figure I-1 and periodically throughout the book, but more fully introduced and explained in Chapter 1).
 The Foundation of Knowledge model is used throughout the text to illustrate how knowledge is used to meet the needs of healthcare delivery systems, organizations, patients, and nurses.
 It is through interaction with these building blocks-the theories, architecture, and tools-that one acquires the bits and pieces of data necessary, processes these into information, and generates and disseminates the resulting knowledge.
-Through this dynamic exchange, which includes feedback, individuals continue the interaction and use of these sciences to input or acquire, process, and output or disseminate generated knowledge.
+Through this dynamic exchange that includes feedback, one continues the interaction and use of these sciences to input or acquire, process, and output or disseminate generated knowledge.
 Humans experience their environment and learn by acquiring, processing, generating, and disseminating knowledge.
-When they then share (disseminate) this new knowledge and receive feedback on the knowledge they have shared, the feedback initiates the cycle of knowledge all over again.
-As individuals acquire, process, generate, and disseminate knowledge, they are motivated to share, rethink, and explore their own knowledge base.
+When one then shares (disseminates) this new knowledge and receives feedback on the knowledge they have shared, the feedback initiates the cycle of knowledge all over again.
+As one acquires, processes, generates, and disseminates the knowledge, they are motivated to share, rethink, and explore their own knowledge base.

 This complex process is captured in the Foundation of Knowledge model.
-Throughout the chapters in the Building Blocks of Nursing Informatics section, readers are challenged to think about how the model can help them to understand the ways in which they acquire, process, generate, disseminate, and then receive feedback on their new knowledge of the building blocks of NI.
+Reading the chapters in Section I, the reader is challenged to think about how the model can help them to understand the ways in which one acquires, processes, generates, disseminates, and then receives feedback on their new knowledge of the building blocks of NI.